AviatrixSystems/Docs/HowTos/transit_firenet_workflow.rst

 Transit FireNet  Workflow for AWS/Azure
 =========================================================

+If you are looking deploying firewall networks in AWS TGW environment, your starting point is `here. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_.

 To learn about Transit FireNet, check out `Transit FireNet FAQ. <https://docs.aviatrix.com/HowTos/transit_firenet_faq.html>`_

-If you are looking deploying firewall networks in AWS TGW environment, your starting point is `here. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_.

-For a complete step by step guide, refer to `Transit FireNet on AWS Configuration Example Guide <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html>`_.
+For a complete step by step guide on AWS for Transit FireNet, refer to `Transit FireNet on AWS Configuration Example Guide <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html>`_.

+For a complete step by step guide on Azure for Transit FireNet, refer to `Transit FireNet on Azure Configuration Example Guide <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_azure.html>`_.

 Prerequisite for AWS
 ---------------------